Cooling-off and cancelling unsolicited contracts

 Consumer

-You have 10 business days to reconsider the contract (unsolicited agreement).
-During this time you can cancel the contract without penalty.
+Consumers have 10 business days to reconsider an unsolicited consumer agreement, during which they can cancel the agreement without penalty.
 This is called the ‘cooling-off’ period.

-You may terminate an agreement up to three months after it is made (or after the contract is received, if the agreement is by phone) if the salesperson:
+Consumers may terminate an agreement up to three months after it is made (or the agreement documents are received, if the agreement is by phone) if the salesperson:

-• visited you outside of the permitted selling hours;
+• visited outside of the permitted selling hours;

 • did not disclose the purpose of the visit;